-Putham Pudhu Kaalai (புத்தம் புதுகாலை) is an anthology of five short-film made by renowned Tamil directors, all revolving around the pandemic lockdown situation.
+Putham Pudhu Kaalai (புத்தம் புதுக் காலை) is an anthology of five short-film made by renowned Tamil directors, all revolving around the pandemic lockdown situation.
 While all the stories were good, the first two were brilliant and a must-watch.
-Its streaming on Amazon Prime Video.
+It’s streaming on Amazon Prime Video.
 All of them had limited casting in each story which makes us connect to the characters very well.
-The houses featured in the first four stories were beautiful, literally I got transported to each one of them, such was the cinematography.
+The houses featured in the first four stories were beautiful, literally, I got transported to each one of them, such as the cinematography.

-The next was “Reunion” by Rajiv Menon starring Leela Samson, Andreah Jeremiah and famous singer Gurucharan C, was about the power of love and affection on handling a person going through drug addiction during the lockdown.
+The next was “Reunion” by Rajiv Menon starring Leela Samson, Andreah Jeremiah and famous singer Gurucharan C, which was about the power of love and affection in handling a person going through drug addiction during the lockdown.

 The last one was “Miracle” by Karthik Subbaraj starring his favourite Bobby Simha and Sharath Ravi.
 This was about two small-time thieves hoping for a big hit during the lockdown.

 Overall, a perfect cinema for pandemic days.